Diseases & Conditions

-Because a major shortening may weaken the muscles of the leg, limb shortening cannot be used for significant limb length discrepancies.
-In the femur (thighbone), a maximum of 3 inches can be shortened.
-In the tibia (shinbone), a maximum of 2 inches can be shortened.
+Because a major shortening may weaken the muscles of the leg, limb shortening cannot be used for very large lower limb length discrepancies.
+In the femur, a maximum of 3 inches can be shortened.
+In the tibia, a maximum of 2 inches can be shortened.

-Because of their complexity, limb lengthening procedures are usually reserved for patients with significant discrepancies in length.
+Because of their complexity, lower limb lengthening procedures are usually reserved for patients with very large discrepancies in length.

 Lengthening can be performed either externally or internally.

 External lengthening.
-In this procedure, the doctor cuts the bone in the shorter leg into two segments, then surgically applies an "external fixator" to the leg.
-The external fixator is a scaffold-like frame that is connected to the bone with wires, pins, or both.
+In this procedure, the doctor cuts the bone of the shorter leg into two segments, then surgically applies an external fixator to the leg.
+The external fixator is a scaffold-like frame that sits outside the leg and is connected to the bone with wires, pins, or both.

 The lengthening process begins approximately 5 to 10 days after surgery and is performed manually.
 The patient or a family member turns the dial on the fixator several times each day.

-When the bones are gradually pulled apart (distracted), new bone will grow in the space created.
-Muscles, skin and other soft tissues will adapt as the limb slowly lengthens.
+When the bones are gradually pulled apart (distracted), new bone will grow and fill in the space created.
+Muscles, skin, and other soft tissues will adapt as the limb slowly lengthens.

 The bone may lengthen 1 mm per day, or approximately 1 inch per month.

 Lengthening may be slower in a bone that was previously injured.
-It may also be slower if the leg was operated on before.
+It may also be slower if the leg was previously operated on.
 Bones in patients with potential blood vessel abnormalities, such as cigarette smokers, may also need to be lengthened more slowly.

 The external fixator is worn until the bone is strong enough to support the patient safely.
-This usually takes about three months for each inch of growth.
-Factors such as age, health, smoking and participation in rehabilitation can affect the amount of time needed.
+This usually takes about 3 months for each inch of growth.
+Factors such as age, health, smoking, and participation in rehabilitation can affect the amount of time needed.